 I believe that everyone can afford to travel if they do it the way we do.
 So, I've made my Frugal Shunpiker's Guides available to everyone whose dream of adventure travel includes hitting the road and leaving it all behind.

-The first six e-book RV travel guides in the series are now available for you to download immediately.
+The first five e-book RV travel guides in the series are now available for you to download immediately.

 Attention Tent Users